ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

-\ese meaning that the ground state mixing of the configuration $\ket{^{2\mathrm{S}}\Psi_i^ {j^\prime}}$ is exactly zero, and the ground state mixing of the configurations $\ket{\Psi_{\bar i}^{\bar 0}}$ and $\ket{^2\Psi_0^{j^\prime}}$ is \emph{almost} but not exactly zero as $(i0|00)$ and $(0j^\prime|00)$ will likely be small (and in some cases equal to zero due to symmetry).
+In this method, the ground state mixing of the configuration $\ket{^{2\mathrm{S}}\Psi_i^ {j^\prime}}$ is exactly zero however, the ground state mixing of the configurations $\ket{^2\Psi_{\bar i}^{\bar 0}}$ and $\ket{^2\Psi_0^{j^\prime}}$ is \emph{almost} but not exactly zero (see supplementary information for further details).
 Therefore, Brillouin's theorem is \emph{almost} but not completely satisfied.
-As a note here, there are other restricted open-shell approaches for the orbitals which are more general in that they can be applied to systems with more than one open shell in the ground state, and which also satisfy Brillouin's theorem exactly.\cite{roo60a,huz61a,dav73a,bin74a} However, these more general methods involve defining separate sets of orbitals for closed-shells and open-shells.
-In this case one solves two sets of coupled Roothaan equations involving two coupled Fock operators for closed-shell and open-shell spinorbitals (in a similar fashion to unrestricted Hartree-Fock) whilst imposing the constraint of restricting the spatial parts of the $\alpha$ and $\beta$ closed-shell spinorbitals to be the same using a method of Lagrange multipliers.\cite{roo60a,huz61a,dav73a,bin74a} Whilst this ensures Brillouin's theorem is satisfied exactly, these methods are complicated to implement and we therefore elect to use the approximate method of Longuet-Higgins and Pople for systems with a single open-shell doublet ground state, despite it only approximately satisfying Brillouin's theorem, as it is theoretically simpler and only involves diagonalizing a single Fock matrix for all orbitals.
+As a note here, there are other restricted open-shell approaches for the orbitals which are more general in that they can be applied to systems with more than one open-shell in the ground state, and which also satisfy Brillouin's theorem exactly.\cite{roo60a,huz61a,dav73a,bin74a} However, these more general methods involve partitioning the set of orbitals into interacting subspaces for doubly-occupied, partially-occupied and vacant orbitals each with their respective Fock operators, requiring the use of Lagrange multipliers to solve the coupled Roothaan equations whilst maintaining spin-restriction.\cite{roo60a,huz61a,dav73a,bin74a} Whilst this ensures Brillouin's theorem is satisfied exactly, these methods are complicated to implement and we therefore elect to use the approximate method of Longuet-Higgins and Pople for systems with a single open-shell doublet ground state, despite it only approximately satisfying Brillouin's theorem, as it is theoretically simpler and only involves diagonalizing a single Fock matrix for all orbitals.
+As we shall see later, this simple form of the Fock operator also allows the derivation of elegant rules for the spectra of alternant hydrocarbon radicals.